mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 The success response code to a DELETE request is 204 (No Content).

+## Common HTTP Method Properties

+**Safe Methods**

+A Request method is [safe](https://httpwg.org/specs/rfc9110.html#safe.methods){:target="_blank"} when it does not change the state of a resource on the API Server.

+The GET, HEAD, OPTIONS, and TRACE methods are defined to be safe.

+**Idempotent Methods**

+A request method is idempotent when multiple identical requests have the same effect on the API Server.

+The PUT, and DELETE methods are defined to be idempotent.

 ## Request and Response

 REST API requests and responses are typically formatted in [JSON](https://www.json.org/json-en.html){:target="_blank"} (JavaScript Object Notation) or XML (eXtensible Markup Language).
 Requests consist of an HTTP method, headers, and, optionally, a request body containing data.
 Responses include an HTTP status code indicating the outcome of the request, along with the response body containing the requested resource or an error message.

+Common error HTTP status codes include:

+- 400 Bad Request.
+This means that client-request input is not well-formed.
+The response body will include an error providing further information.

+- 401 Unauthorized.
+Missing or incorrect authentication credentials.

+- 403 Forbidden.
+This means the user is authenticated, but it's not allowed to access a resource.

+- 404 Not Found.
+The requested resource could not be found but may be available in the future.

+- 405 Method Not Allowed.
+Indicates that the method received in the request-line is known by the origin server but not supported by the target resource.

+- 406 Not Acceptable.
+Returned when an invalid format is specified in the request

+- 429 Too Many Requests.
+Indicates the user has sent too many requests in a given amount of time ("rate limiting").

+- 500 Internal Server Error.
+Something is broken.

 ## Building a RESTful Web Service